roneygeorge03/CatFacts/ReadMe.txt

 For adding click on Post end point.

-if I could get more time i need to add swagger UI more interative by adding comments and need to optimise the code and improve performace by running all test case
+if I could get more time i will add more UI intractive swagger page by exploring more about swagger and will add comments and user instruction.